For an introduction to your store's sitemap, see "How to Create a Sitemap".

 Target Path = /v/sitemap3.xml

 Submitting Your Sitemap To Search Engines

-Once you’ve created a sitemap and ensured that it’s broken into small enough files to be accepted by the likes of Google, it’s time to submit them.
-Just follow the instructions on their webmasters’ information page, and you’ll be good to go.
+Once you’ve created a sitemap and ensured that it’s broken into small enough files to be accepted by Google, it’s time to submit them.
+Just follow the instructions on their webmasters’ information page.

 If you have questions, feel free to contact us.